-We are in the process of developing our Travel Plan in which we aim to get children walking to school whenever possible and ask that as many parents as possible park away from the immediate vicinity of the school.
+We aim to get children walking to school whenever possible and ask that as many parents as possible park away from the immediate vicinity of the school.
 We encourage a 'Park and Stride' strategy which involves parents parking in the village and walking the remainder of the way to school.
+We are able to use the parking at the Community Centre before and after school.